fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 ```

 Replace the `POD_ID` with the actual pod ID and check the containers section in
 the output.
-There should be a container with name `aperture-agent`.
+There should be a container with the name `aperture-agent`.

 ## Customizing injection